GameDevBench: Evaluating Agentic Capabilities Through Game Development: Conclusion

 \section{Conclusion}

 We present \texttt{GameDevBench}, the first benchmark to evaluate an agent's ability to solve game development tasks.
+To create our benchmark, we develop a pipeline for converting YouTube and web tutorials into benchmark tasks.
 We find that agents struggle with tasks in game development, especially when tasks require deeper multimodal understanding.
-The gap between frontier and non-frontier models is sharp, with absolute differences of up to $46.2\%$ \texttt{pass@1}.
-Additionally, we observe that agentic frameworks can drastically affect model performance, although this is highly dependent on both model and framework.
-Lastly, we show that even simple tooling to provide multimodal feedback consistently improves agent performance, offering as much as a 42\% relative improvement.
+The gap between frontier and non-frontier models is sharp, with absolute differences of up to $48.7\%$ \texttt{pass@1}.
+Lastly, we show that even simple multimodal feedback tooling improves agent performance: when given access to screenshots and video, \model{GPT-5.4} increases from $41.1\%$ to $52.0\%$ \texttt{pass@1}, a $10.9$ percentage-point gain and a $26.5\%$ relative improvement.
 Our findings highlight the need to improve multimodal capabilities of agents---either through training or methods of visual feedback.
 We speculate addressing these needs would improve agentic performance in domains even beyond software and game development.